 As with our other top gimbals, the Zhiyun Crane has great battery life.
 You will be able to film extended sessions without stressing about the battery winding down.

 It also features a well supported mobile app that makes it easy to control remotely, or update your firmware when necessary.

 Overall, the Zhiyun Crane is probably the best bang for your buck because despite its strong performance, it is a relatively cheap DSLR stabilizer.

 The FeiyuTech a2000 is an excellent DSLR gimbal for creators on who want a fully loaded gimbal

-The FeiyuTech Alpha series works well with all types of cameras, and gives you two different options depending on how heavy your camera will be - if you have a lightweight mirrorless or action camear, then the a1000 is great option for a cheap gimbal stabilizer.
+The FeiyuTech Alpha series works well with all types of cameras, and gives you two different options depending on how heavy your camera will be - if you have a lightweight mirrorless or action camera, then the a1000 is great option for a cheap gimbal stabilizer alternative.

 The a2000 produces really excellent video results with DSLR cameras, perhaps even on part with the Ronin-M. Considering the FeyiuTech is a bit more affordable, this could be a good pick for people who don't mind buying a slightly less popular brand.

 It allows for 360° rotation, and excellent optimization programming that get the most out of the 3-axis gimbal.

 New gimbal users will be impressed at how easy the a2000 is to use.
 Its set up is beginner friendly, and it is very simple to switch between modes using its one primary control button.